Whenever a homework file is handed in, please label it in the following manner:

 • Make the most of the depth of field and focal length possibilities that Maya offers.
 Remember, these are attributes that can and should be keyed!

 • You can/ should use multiple cameras in your final render.
-However, you are not required to do so for this assignment.

 FINAL PROJECT Rendered environment.
-Render a series of 12 (twelve) high-resolution images (720 x 480 or above) of your project in .tif file format.
+Render a series of 12 (twelve) high-resolution images (1080p resolution or above) of your project in .tif file format.
 You should make sure that you have at least ten distinctly different viewpoints on the project represented.
 In other words, render your environment from at least ten angles (including wide view, aerial, and a number of ambient, detail "still life" shots) to fill out our understanding of the space.
 Make the most of the depth of field and focal length possibilities that Maya offers.

 It is absolutely essential to make sure that you start rendering your animation tests early and the final high resolution version should be sent to render with great care!